-What was thought to be a black hole so far may be ``a black hole that looks like a black hole but is actually a different existence''
+What was previously thought to be a black hole may look like a black hole, but it may actually be something different.

 Imaging topological solitons: The microstructure behind the shadow